jeremiahkellick/jk_repo/jk_src/chess/README.md

 rasterizer understands, but I do that in a separate program that runs as a build step.
 The executable does not contain any stb_truetype code.

-Still, much credit to Sean Barrett, the author of the stb libraries.
+Still, much credit to Sean Barrett, author of the stb libraries.
 His [writeup on the stb_truetype anti-aliasing algorithm](https://nothings.org/gamedev/rasterize/) taught me enough about vector graphics rasterization to write it myself.